timmo-nhn/XcaDocumentSource/README.md

-# PJD.XcaDocumentSource - XCA Responding Gateway and integrated Document Registry and Repository
+# PJD.XcaDocumentSource - Open Source XCA Responding Gateway and Document Registry and Repository

 ## Introduction/Getting started
 In the healthcare industry, hospitals, clinics, and municipalities use a variety of Electronic Health Record (EHR) systems, often from different vendors.
 These systems were rarely designed to communicate with each other, leading to: